anandubajith/nitc-hostel-dues/README.md

             onesignal_api_key=<API_KEY>

     2. Replace the values with OneSignal > Settings > Key & IDs

+6. Run `npm run deploy` to deploy the app to Firebase

-6. Run `npm run update` to download the files and update dues in Firebase Database
+7. Run `npm run update` to download the files and update dues in Firebase Database

-7. Run `npm run notify` to send push notification using OneSignal
+8. Run `npm run notify` to send push notification using OneSignal